hapijs/hapi/API.md

       The array can contain any combination of fully qualified origins along with origin strings containing a wildcard '*' character, or a single `'*'` origin string.
 Defaults to any origin `['*']`.
-    - `matchOrigin` - if `true`, matches the value of the incoming 'Origin' header to the list of `origin` values ('*' matches anything) and if a match is found, uses that as the value of the 'Access-Control-Allow-Origin' response header.
-When false, the `origin` config is returned as-is.
-Defaults to `true`.
-    - `isOriginExposed` - if `false`, prevents the connection from returning the full list of non-wildcard `origin` values if the incoming origin header does not match any of the values.
-Has no impact if `matchOrigin` is set to `false`.
-Defaults to `true`.
     - `maxAge` - number of seconds the browser should cache the CORS response ('Access-Control-Max-Age').
 The greater the value, the longer it will take before the browser checks for changes in policy.
 Defaults to `86400` (one day).